tlozoot/experigen/README.md

 * Your results will accumulate on the database server you specified.
 To get your results... (we'll email them to you until we make an online interface.)

+## TODO

+* add support for text input
+* add keyboard support
+* accept CR files
+* add source URL to all forms
+* send a form for all pages
+* send browser stats to server (with IP locator?)
+* improve sound button support / better encapsulation?